newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

 Hence we often have two requests from our customers :
 - How do I expose Kasten metrics from an external service like Zabbix or Dynatrace?
-- how do I add kasten metrics in the global openshift monitoring.
+- How do I add Kasten metrics in the global OpenShift monitoring?

 In this tutorial I'm going to show :
 - How to expose user defined metrics to openshift-monitoring